nickgrover/VendingMachineCapstone/README.md

-## Module 1 Capstone - Vending Machine Software
+**Vending Machine Software**

-You're developing an application for the newest vending machine distributor, Umbrella Corp.
-They've released a new vending machine, Vendo-Matic 800, that's integrated with everyone's bank accounts, allowing customers to purchase products from their computers for their convenience.
+Developing an application a vending machine application that's integrated with everyone's bank accounts, allowing customers to purchase products from their computers for their convenience.

-### Application requirements
+### Application Capabilities:

 1. The vending machine dispenses beverages, candy, chips, and gum.
    - Each vending machine item has a Name and a Price.
-2. A main menu must display when the software runs, presenting the following options:
+2. A main menu displays when the software runs, presenting the following options:
     > ```
     > (1) Display Vending Machine Items
     > (2) Purchase